 Sometimes, it isn't bad people with bad morals, but rather, just people overwhelmed and under-resourced to such a degree they do really stupid things like have affairs doing more damage than if they simply dealt with the negative feelings fueling their poor choices.

-• Passive Aggressive Affairs - The purpose here is the expression of anger in the form of contempt and the ultimate form of criticism through the ultimate invalidation—sleeping with someone else.
-The message: "kiss my ass you worthless partner; you haven't been there for me in years so I'll do whatever the hell I want to meet my needs; if you find out so be it—you deserve it" - nasty stuff!
+• Passive-Aggressive Affairs: The purpose here is the expression of anger in the form of contempt and the ultimate form of criticism through the ultimate invalidation—sleeping with someone else.
+The message is: "Kiss my ass, you worthless partner; you haven't been there for me in years, so I'll do whatever the hell I want to meet my needs; if you find out so be it—you deserve it."
+Nasty stuff!

-Advice: These are immature, un-evolved people who blame others instinctively and tend to see the source of their troubles originating in things outside of them, versus where they are—in how they think about and relate to the world around them.
-That said, people can learn and grow up, therefore change, and with the right support and new strategies, more adaptive ways to be with a partner can happen leading to healthier relationships if both are willing to work at it.
+These are immature, un-evolved people who blame others instinctively and tend to see the source of their troubles originating in things outside of them, versus where they are—in how they think about and relate to the world around them.
+That said, people can learn and grow up, therefore change, and with the right support and new strategies, more adaptive ways to be with a partner can happen, leading to a healthier relationship if both parties are willing to work at it.

 Type IV: Benevolent Neglect Affairs